Calaverd/PajaritoPathfinder/README.md

 * Get a list of all the possible position points with a given movement range, and their path cost.
 * Terrain weight constraints.
+* Working with walls on edges.
 * Get _any_ possible path inside a movement range upon request.
 * Also a standard A* Pathfinder (Aka, a straight request of a path from point A to point B)

 Pajarito is *not framework related*, and can be used on any Lua project.
 Although if your main goal is speed on a uniform cost grid, try [Jumper](https://github.com/Yonaba/Jumper)

 - [Example](#Example)
 - [Basic API and Usage](#basic-api-and-usage)